Blogs

 Q1: Is MFA really necessary for small businesses?

 A: Absolutely.
 Small businesses are frequent targets because of weaker security.
-MFA is a low-cost way to significantly improve protection.
+MFA is a low-cost way to significantly improve protection—especially for those relying on web development services and digital platforms.

 Q2: Does MFA replace strong passwords?